 NOTE: Symbol lanes cannot be renamed or reordered.

-As you type, a list will expand underneath the name field to display your available contacts.
-Once the contact you want becomes highlighted, press [Enter] to accept the contact as the name of the lane.
+As you type, a list will expand under the name field to display your available contacts.
+Once the contact you want becomes highlighted, press Enter to accept the contact as the name of the lane.

 More information on available contacts can be found in the Assigning People to a Task article.